 Vulcan Minerals Inc. – Options Voisey’s Bay South Claims to Fjordland Exploration Inc.

-ST. JOHN’s, Newfoundland and Labrador, March 26, 2018 (GLOBE NEWSWIRE) — Vulcan Minerals Inc. (the “Company” “Vulcan”) (TSX-V:VUL) announces that a binding Letter of Intent has been signed with Fjordland Exploration Inc. (“Fjordland”) granting Fjordland the option to acquire a 65% working interest in 30 mineral claims located in the South Voisey’s area, Labrador.
-Under the terms of the agreement, Fjordland has the option to pay Vulcan $45,000 and incur $150,000 in exploration expenditures over a period of three years.
-If the option is exercised a joint venture will be formed whereby Vulcan will be carried for 100% of its joint venture expenditures on the claims until Fjordland earns its full interest from Commander Resources Ltd. (“Commander”) on surrounding contiguous lands or a minimum expenditure of $7 million on those lands.
+ST. JOHN’S, Newfoundland and Labrador, Sept.
+23, 2021 (GLOBE NEWSWIRE) — Vulcan Minerals Inc. (the “Company”, “Vulcan” TSX-V:VUL) announces that a binding Letter of Intent has been signed with Fjordland Exploration Inc. (“Fjordland”) granting Fjordland the option to acquire a 100% working interest in 30 mineral claims (750 hectares) located in the South Voisey’s Bay area, Labrador.
+Under the terms of the agreement, Fjordland has the option to pay Vulcan 1,350,000 common shares, $70,000 cash and incur $250,000 in exploration expenditures over a period of three years, of which $25,000 cash and 600,000 common shares are payable upon signing the agreement.
+Vulcan reserves a 2% net smelter return royalty on the claims subject to Fjordland’s right to buy back 50% of that royalty by paying Vulcan $2,000,000 cash.

-The property is contiguous to mineral tenure held by Fjordland and Commander as part of their South Voisey’s Bay nickel-copper-cobalt Project (“SVB”).
-Fjordland’s strategic investor, High Power Exploration Inc. has notified Fjordland that they intend to fund a minimum of $1.2 million of the proposed 2018 summer drill program on the SVB Project.
+The property is contiguous to mineral tenure held by Fjordland as part of their ongoing South Voisey’s Bay nickel-copper-cobalt Project.
+The South Voisey’s Bay project area contains the Pant’s Lake mafic intrusive complex which was first explored for nickel following the 1993 discovery of the Voisey’s Bay nickel-copper-cobalt mine, approximately 80 kilometers north.
+Several rounds of drilling and geophysics have established the intrusion’s potential for significant accumulations of massive magmatic sulphides.

 Patrick J. Laracy, P. Geo, President, is the qualified person responsible for the contents of this news release as defined in National Instrument 43-101.